thegrammarnazi/plyr/readme.md

 The icons used in the Plyr controls are loaded in an SVG sprite.
 The sprite is automatically loaded from our CDN by default.
 If you already have an icon build system in place, you can include the source plyr icons (see `/src/sprite` for source icons).

 #### Using the `iconUrl` option
-You can however specify your own `iconUrl` option and Plyr will determine if the url is absolute and requires loading by AJAX/CORS due to current browser limitations or if it's a relative path, just use the path directly.
+You can, however, specify your own `iconUrl` option and Plyr will determine if the url is absolute and requires loading by AJAX/CORS due to current browser limitations or if it's a relative path, just use the path directly.

 If you're using the `<base>` tag on your site, you may need to use something like this:
 [svgfixer.js](https://gist.github.com/leonderijke/c5cf7c5b2e424c0061d2)